 Not another headache.
 No, for real.
 Did you know there are many types of headaches?
 According to the National Headache Foundation there are at least (23) different types of non-migraine headaches.
 The American Migraine Foundation has classified (5) different forms of Migraine (not including Menstrual Migraine).
-Women suffer from headaches more often than men.
+Persons assigned female sex at birth suffer from headaches more often than men.
 Migraines occur three times more often in women (26%) compared to men (8%).
 (Migraine and tension-type headache in a general population: precipitating factors, female hormones, sleep pattern and relation to lifestyle.
 Rasmussesn BK.
 Pain 53: 65-72.) and 2000 (Prevalence of Migraine in Taipei, Taiwan: a population-based survey.
 Wang SJ et al. Cephalgia 20:566-572).

-Is it true that women can get endometriosis in the brain?
+- Is it true endometriosis can occur in the brain?

-The purpose of this short article is to familiarize you with the most common headaches among females and those associated with hormones and endometriosis.
+The purpose of this short article is to familiarize you with the most common headaches among persons assigned female at birth and those associated with hormones and endometriosis.

 Migraine with Aura – A period of altered sensory/motor experience lasting up to 30 minutes followed by a headache on one-side, accompanied by nausea, vomiting and often light or sound sensitivity.